chauff/cse1500-web-transcripts/index.md

 **The transcripts are extensive, video lectures covering each transcript will not be provided in the 2020/21 edition.
 Instead, each week a Q&A session will be held (via Zoom most likely) where every student is invited to participate.
 Smaller videos discussing specific aspects (e.g. how to approach the assignments) will be provided.**

 We cover the following languages and technologies: HTTP, HTML, JavaScript, CSS, Node.js and Express.
+In the five weeks of the web technology lectures we can only cover the web programming fundamentals.
+If you want to get an overview of the set of languages, technologies and frameworks a frontend or backend web engineer should be familiar with in 2020, take a look at the [web developer roadmap - 2020](https://github.com/kamranahmedse/developer-roadmap).

 :warning: **The materials are in the process of being updated for the 2020/21 edition.**